First Vice-President and Minister for Economic Affairs and Digital Transformation

 She holds a degree in Economics (1991) from the Universidad Complutense de Madrid (Spain) and a degree in Law (2001) from the Universidad Nacional de Educación a Distancia (UNED).
-In 1994, she joined the Spanishpublic administration as member of the corps of State Economist and Trade Experts (TécnicosComerciales y Economistas del Estado).
+She is also a career civil servant, member of the specialized public corps of the Spanish Administration of “State Economists and Trade Experts” (Técnicos Comerciales y Economistas del Estado).

 Minister Calviño lectured at the Faculty of Economics at the Universidad Complutense of Madrid.

 She has published a large number of articles and, amongst other honors and titles, has been awarded the “Foreign Policy Association Medal” (2023), “Women and Technology Award” (2021), “Master of Digital” Award (2021), “Fernández Latorre” Journalism Prize (2020), 2012 “Women's Leadership” Award; and the 2007 Public Sector “Under 40 Lawyer of the Year” by the Iberian Lawyer magazine.